The Psychology of the Modern Office

 Modern offices these days are less about the ownership of a desk and more about the ability to work in a comfortable space that meets the needs of the staff.
 Instead of assigning desks, change the spaces available to employees depending on their work needs.
 Office workflow is a huge movement at the moment because it produces high-performing teams.
 One of the best ways to achieve these personalised spaces is to think about the differing demands of work.
 Some people will need to work silently to deliver to tight deadlines, project teams will need collaborative spaces to achieve co-designed solutions.
 Take the time to design your spaces to suit the needs of your workforce, rather than assigning desks and hoping people get along with their desk mate.

 In a world constantly reminded of our impact, both as businesses and individuals, it is critical your office space reflects the psychology of the world around it.
 Designing spaces to actively lower the waste will help create a positive culture both at work and outside of it.
-Think about the technology you use to help lower printing, make sure there are ample recycling stations around the office as well.
+Think about the technology you use to help lower printing, make sure there are ample recycling stations around the office as well and follow the best waste management practices for your business.
 In addition, if you want to drive brand advocacy and an environmentally conscious agenda, offer staff branded keep cups for their morning coffees.
 Not only will this help improve employee engagement, but it will also help lower the waste associated with non-recyclable coffee cups.

 The way we get to work is evolving every day with new forms of transport such as scooters, bicycles and even Segway’s.
 The psychology of the modern office is all about making sure your office is equipped for the modern commuter.
 That means designing spaces to store any equipment that your staff use to commute to work.
 These spaces will need to be secure and offer tools or equipment to help service, for example, pumps for tyres.
 In addition, employees may seek the right facilities to shower and prepare for work after their commute.